If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

 49) France is a nation of bohemians

-Back in the 19th and 20th centuries, poets and playwrights often made their homes in the heart of France.
-Because the movement and the city of Paris embraced people from all walks of life, it became a haven for the LGBT community during this time as well.
-If you’re interested in art and culture, thousands of Bohemians know that France is the place to be.
+In the 19th and 20th centuries, poets and playwrights often made their homes in the heart of France.
+Because the movement and the city of Paris embraced people from all walks of life, it became a haven for the LGBT community during this time.
+If you’re interested in art and culture, thousands of Bohemians know France is the place to be.

 50) The Etch-a-Sketch is a French invention

-In addition to Champagne, the hot air balloon, the camera and a multitude of French inventions which the world uses every day, the French also invented the Etch-a-sketch toy.
+In addition to Champagne, the hot air balloon, the camera and a multitude of French inventions that the world uses every day, the French also invented the Etch-a-sketch toy.

 In the late 1950s, André Cassagnes, a French electrical technician, created the world-famous toy, which he called télécran aka L’Ecran Magique (the magic screen).
 Initially, no one was interested in the toy until the Ohio Art company invested $25k to purchase the license.
 They renamed it Etch a Sketch, and by the 1960’s it was a must-have toy for kids.
 It hasn’t changed much since it was first invented.
 It’s been sold in stores ever since.